Colorado Kidney Care

 The new golf course is designed to temporarily hold and slow floodwater during major storms, providing additional protection for homes and businesses downstream from the course.
-The new course will integrate a natural water treatment channel that enhances course playability.
-Storm and groundwater drainage becomes golf water hazards on the course and keeps the Parkland style.
-The grading of the course will maintain sweeping vistas and the park-like feel of the course.
+The new course integrates a natural water treatment channel that enhances course playability.
+Storm and groundwater drainage became golf water hazards on the course and keeps the Parkland style.
+The grading of the course maintained sweeping vistas and the park-like feel of the course.

-Construction of the new golf course will emphasize the preservation of existing healthy stands of trees and save all perimeter trees except for five trees at the new entrance.
+Construction of the new golf course emphasized the preservation of existing healthy stands of trees and saved all perimeter trees except for five trees at the new entrance.

-The reforestation plan for the new course complies with the City’s forestry guideline, maintains existing views into the park, will result in a net gain of 500 trees and will be comprised of tree species that are resilient to environmental stresses such as grey water and pests.
+The reforestation plan for the new course complied with the City’s forestry guideline, maintained existing views into the park, resulted in a net gain of 500 trees and was comprised of tree species that are resilient to environmental stresses such as grey water and pests.

-The new, modern Clubhouse will have a west-facing back patio with expansive views and enough space to accommodate golf and community events concurrently.
+The new, modern Clubhouse has a west-facing back patio with expansive views and enough space to accommodate golf and community events concurrently.
 The design includes floor-to-ceiling glass windows, materials that blend with the natural landscape and is designed to achieve LEED Gold certification.

-Other considerations regarding the design are to locate the clubhouse to preserve local neighborhood views and to have an efficient layout for maintenance work, parking and storage.
+Other considerations regarding the design were to locate the clubhouse to preserve local neighborhood views and to have an efficient layout for maintenance work, parking and storage.

-Sidewalks will run north and south on York Street and Colorado Boulevard, and a sidewalk will run from the new entrance on 23rd Avenue to the new clubhouse.
+Sidewalks run north and south on York Street and Colorado Boulevard, and a sidewalk runs from the new entrance on 23rd Avenue to the new clubhouse.